US STOCKS-S&P 500, Dow slip on earnings worries, stimulus uncertainty | Business

 US STOCKS-S&P 500, Dow slip on earnings worries, stimulus uncertainty

-Merck & Co Inc gained 0.3% as it raised its full-year earnings forecast.
-In contrast, drugmaker Eli Lilly and Co fell about 5.5% after its quarterly profit took a hit from increased costs to develop a COVID-19 treatment.
-Declining issues outnumbered advancers for a 1.6-to-1 ratio on the NYSE and a 0.8-to-1 ratio on the Nasdaq.
+Semiconductor designer Advanced Micro Devices Inc fell 5.2% as it agreed to buy Xilinx Inc in a $35 billion all-stock deal.
+Xilinx shares soared about 7.46%, while those of AMD-rival Intel fell 2.1%.
+Declining issues outnumbered advancing ones on the NYSE by a 1.68-to-1 ratio; on Nasdaq, a 1.40-to-1 ratio favored decliners.

-The S&P index recorded 11 new 52-week highs and one new low, while the Nasdaq recorded 23 new highs and 48 new lows.
+The S&P 500 posted 12 new 52-week highs and one new low; the Nasdaq Composite recorded 27 new highs and 54 new lows.

 - READ MORE ON: